fbalouch/vaccineID/README.md

 1. Navigate to the [Azure portal](https://portal.azure.com) and select **Azure Cosmos DB** service.
 2. Create a new Azure Cosmos account, or select an existing account for Core (SQL).
 3. Open the **Data Explorer** pane, and select **New Container**.
 Next, provide the following details:
-   - Use `vaccine-id` as the Databse id.
+   - Use `vaccine-id` as the Database id.
    - Use `patients` as the Container id.
    - Use `id` as the Partition key value.
 4. Select **OK** to create the Container.